exercism/go/exercises/concept/need-for-speed/.docs/instructions.md

 Each race track has its own distance.
 Cars are tested by checking if they can finish the track without running out of battery.

-## 1. Creating a remote controlled car
+## 1. Create a remote controlled car

 Define a `Car` struct with the following `int` type fields: